CarlMartins/adaptive-code-studies/README.md

 class to build our **Assert** when coding tests.
 It is important to mention that this class is designed with fluent interface, so the methods inside returns the own builder and can be chained.

+#### Test-Driven Design
+Most applicable when the production code is unknown and can emerge from red, green refactor process of writing unit tests.
+**Rules:**
+- Write just one test.
+Needs to be the simplistic as possible, enough just to point in the direction of the solution.
+- Run the test to make sure it fails.
+- Make the written test pass by writing the least amount of implementation code in the test method.
+- Refactor to reduce duplication or improve design.
+Only introduce new abstractions when they will help to improve the design of the code.

+This way of writing code prevents over-engineering.